syncfusion-content/wpf-docs/wpf/PercentTextBox/Layout-and-Behavior-Related-Features.md

 The Foreground of the PercentTextBox can be customized based on the Value property.
 When Negative a value is assigned to the PercentValue property, then automatically the NegativeForeground value gets assigned to Foreground property.

-> Note: The NegativeForeground in the PercentTextBox can be enabled by setting the ApplyNegativeForeground property to true.
+N> The NegativeForeground in the PercentTextBox can be enabled by setting the ApplyNegativeForeground property to true.

  {% highlight xml %}